cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 One good thing about external tables is they make it easy to load data into CBDB.
 When you use a command like `INSERT INTO table SELECT * FROM ext_table`, data gets loaded all at once from different parts, instead of one piece at a time.

+**Exercise**

-Exercise: Try making different types of external tables and play around with them to learn more.
+Try making different types of external tables and play around with them to learn more.

 ## 19. Workload management